Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 2. Basic concepts of the present model versus standard model

-Finally, one could mention some candidate models closely connecting with with the basic physical and mathematical concepts of SM.
+To this end, one could mention some candidate models closely connecting with with the basic physical and mathematical concepts of SM.
 The current best models attempting to unify all fundamental particles and interactions of SM and gravitation call for the symmetries, known as super-symmetries, which are different from the $U(1)$, $SU(2)$ and $SU(3)$ gauge symmetries.
 For instance, the Grand Unified Theories (GUTs) are proposals to show that the three fundamental interactions, other than gravity, arise from a single interaction characterized by one larger gauge symmetry with one unified coupling constant that breaks down at low energy levels to the three fundamental interactions with the respective coupling constants.
 GUTs predict relationships among the constants of nature, such as the electromagnetic, week and strong interaction constants, which are unrelated in SM.
-Some theories beyond SM look for a graviton to complete SM, while others, emphasize the possibility that the space-time itself may have quantum nature (in form of the so-called "atoms of space and time") and more than four dimensions.
-Theories of Everything try to integrate GUTs with quantum gravity theories, which include string theory, loop quantum gravity and twistor theory.
+Some theories beyond SM look for a graviton to complete SM, while others, emphasize the possibility that the spacetime itself may have quantum nature (in form of the so-called "atoms of space and time") and more than four spacetime dimensions.
+Theories of Everything try to integrate GUTs with quantum gravity theories, which include the string theory, loop quantum gravity and twistor theory.
 Some of these theories include a hypothetical fifth fundamental force to explain the recently-discovered accelerating expansion of the universe, giving rise to a need of the possible modifications of the Einstein general relativity.
-The fifth fundamental force has also been suggested to explain phenomena such as CP violations, cosmological dark matter (energy-mass), and dark flow.
+The fifth fundamental force has also been suggested to explain phenomena such as CP violations, cosmological "dark" matter (energy-mass), and "dark" flow.
 In some supersymmetric theories, the new particles (moduli) acquire their masses through supersymmetry breaking effects mediating even more fundamental forces, which are different from the forces of SM and Einstein's gravitation.
-For the detailed description of the physical concepts and mathematical formulations of SM and candidate models see the canonical studies and traditional textbooks (for instance, \cite{1Planck,1Einst1,1Bohr,1Einst2,1Noeth,1Brog,1Born,1Schr,1Ferm,1Heis1,1Dir1,1Wign,1Weyl,1Heis2,1Amb,1Paul,1Dir2,1Tomo,1Beth,1Schw,1Feyn,1Dyso,1Yang,1Namb,1Gold,1Glash,1Engl,1Wein1,1Sal,1Higg,1Land,1Jack,1Bere,1Itz,1Ryde,1Pes,1Grei,1Wein} and references therein), as well as any paper, review paper or textbook published in the literature on the quantum fields and interactions.
+For the detailed description of the physical concepts and mathematical formulations of SM and candidate models see the canonical studies and traditional textbooks, as well as any paper, review paper or textbook published in the literature on the quantum fields and interactions (for instance, see Refs. \cite{1Planck,1Einst1,1Bohr,1Einst2,1Noeth,1Brog,1Born,1Schr,1Ferm,1Heis1,1Dir1,1Wign,1Weyl,1Heis2,1Amb,1Paul,1Dir2,1Tomo,1Beth,1Schw,1Feyn,1Dyso,1Yang,1Namb,1Gold,1Glash,1Engl,1Wein1,1Sal,1Higg,1Land,1Jack,1Bere,1Itz,1Ryde,1Pes,1Grei,1Wein} and references therein).